andrew-boutin/dndtextapi/docs/USESCASES.md

 - POST /channels

-User wants to update their channel data.
+Owner wants to update their channel data.

-- PUT /channels/id
+- PUT /channels/:id

-User wants to add someone to their channel.
-TODO: 2
+Owner wants to add someone to their channel.

+- POST /channels/:id/characters

-User wants to remove someone from their channel.
-TODO: 2 (do not let them remove themselves)
+Owner wants to remove someone from their channel.

+- DELETE /channels/:id/characters/:id

-User wants to delete a Message in their Channel.
+Owner wants to delete a Message in their Channel.

-- DELETE /messages/id
+- DELETE /channels/:id/messages/:id

-User wants to delete their Channel.
+Owner wants to delete their Channel.

-- DELETE /channels/id
+- DELETE /channels/:id

 ## Admin Users